Doctor of Philosophy in Nursing

 PhD Program Outcomes

-The overall purpose of the PhD in Program in Nursing is to prepare graduates for a lifetime of intellectual inquiry, creative scholarship, and research.
+The overall purpose of the PhD in Nursing program is to prepare graduates for a lifetime of intellectual inquiry, creative scholarship and research.
 Graduates of the program will be competent in research, scholarship and leadership within the profession of nursing.
-The graduate must possess and demonstrate specific competencies.
-These include the ability to:
+The graduate must possess and demonstrate the following competencies:

 • Function as an independent researcher and conduct original research that builds upon prior research and expands the science of nursing.

-• Integrate theoretical frameworks and research finding from other disciplines to enhance the practice of professional nursing.
+• Integrate theoretical frameworks and research findings from other disciplines to enhance the practice of professional nursing.

 • Produce scholarly work that contributes to the science and profession of nursing by communicating creative solutions to problems in nursing and health care.